georgelowe/VR-Object-Tracking/README.md

 ![Demonstration](https://media.giphy.com/media/3o72FkiKGMGauydfyg/giphy.gif)

-Menu screens:

-Handling the ball 🎾 :
+Handling the ball 🎾

-Bowling experience 🎳 :
+Bowling experience 🎳

 ## What is the purpose of this project?